pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### Use Case
 - user starts a typing test in programmer mode
 ### Primary Actor(s)
+- every type of user
+- firebase
 ### Preconditions
+- user is logged in and authenticated
+- user has internet connection
 ### Basic Flow
+1. after the user has logged in, a dashboard will be displayed
+2. the user clicks on the programming tab.
+3. next the user will be able to select the programming language and the duration of the test
+4. once the user is ready, they press the start button
+5. the test will begin with the duration and programming language of the users choice
+6. the users stats from the test will be uploaded to the firebase db
 ### Alternative Flow
+2a) the ui and design stage will influence the order of these steps

 ---